 1. Optimizing supply chain network:

 One of the many benefits of SKU optimization is an optimized supply chain network.
-As explained, SKU optimization helps you determine what product moves and what doesn’t.
-By applying this analysis, you can optimize your slotting process and ensure that your inventory is stored in the most efficient location so you can reduce the amount of traveling time for your staff to pick orders, eventually reducing labor costs and enabling you to fulfill the ever-increasing demands of your consumers.
+As explained, SKU optimization helps you determine what existing product moves and what doesn’t.
+By applying this analysis, you can optimize your slotting process and ensure that your inventory is stored in the most efficient location so you can reduce the number of travel time for your staff to pick orders, eventually reducing labor costs and enabling you to fulfill the ever-increasing demands of your consumers.

 2. Strengthening the Supply and Operations (S&OP) process with what-if analyses: